 NUMERIC ABNORMALITIES (ANEUPLOIDIES)

 Monosomy X (45,X or Turner syndrome) — Most patients with Turner syndrome have monosomy for the X chromosome with a 45,X karyotype.
-Other forms of Turner include mosaicism for the X-chromosome (eg, 45,X/46,XX) or are a 45,X/46,XY mosaic with a partial deletion of the Y chromosome.
+Other forms of Turner include mosaicism for the X chromosome (eg, 45,X/46,XX) or 45,X/46,XY mosaic with or without a partial deletion of the Y chromosome.
 The remaining patients have a structural abnormality of the second X chromosome (eg, an isochromosome of the long arm of X or a deletion involving the short arm of one X).
-Deletions involving the distal portion of the short arm of the Y chromosome are associated with the Turner phenotype because these individuals are missing the so-called ‘anti-Turner’ genes (SHOX, RPSY4, and ZFY).
+Deletions involving the distal portion of the short arm of the Y chromosome are associated with the Turner phenotype because these individuals are missing the so-called "anti-Turner" genes (SHOX, RPSY4, and ZFY).
 Deletions of the short arm of the X chromosome are also associated with a Turner phenotype .
 Most cases represent sporadic events.
 (See '45,X/46,XX mosaicism' below and '45,X/46,XY mosaicism' below and 'Isochromosome Xq' below and 'Xp22 SHOX deletions' below.)

-Turner syndrome is characterized by short stature together with some of the following features: dysmorphic features including low and posteriorly rotated ears, webbing of the neck, shield like chest (broad with wide-spaced nipples), lymphedema, cubitus valgus, short fourth metacarpal, hypoplastic nails, pigmented nevi, and congenital heart defects.
+Turner syndrome is characterized by short stature.
+Dysmorphic features are common and include low and posteriorly rotated ears, webbing of the neck, shield-like chest (broad chest with wide-spaced nipples), cubitus valgus, short fourth metacarpals, and hypoplastic nails.
+Other frequent findings include lymphedema, pigmented nevi, and congenital heart defects.
+Lymphedema in the dorsum of hands and feet may be the only clinical features seen in newborns.
 The heart defects typically involve the left outflow tract and coarctation of the aorta is a common finding.
 In addition, Turner patients develop streak gonads with ovarian failure and pubertal delay.
 Renal anomalies can also occur (horseshoe kidneys).
-Lymphedema in the dorsum of hands and feet may be the only clinical features seen in newborns.
-Individuals with Turner syndrome that carry Y chromosome material (some mosaic Turner) are at increased risk of developing gonadoblastoma.
+Individuals with Turner syndrome that carry Y chromosome material (as is seen in patients with mosaicism) are at increased risk of developing gonadoblastoma.
 Turner syndrome is discussed in detail separately.
 (See "Clinical manifestations and diagnosis of Turner syndrome (gonadal dysgenesis)" and "Management of Turner syndrome (gonadal dysgenesis)".)